 Beyond the official Robin Hood Trail in Nottinghamshire, there are plenty of places in the UK that stake a claim to having a connection with the legendary outlaw.

 Lincolnshire, Derbyshire, and Yorkshire all have some spots that are worth checking out if you’re a die-hard fan of Robin Hood.

 The good news is that these aren’t too far away from Nottingham if you’re heading North on your travels.
 Plus, they also make some amazing day trips if you’re using the city as a base.

 Lincoln Cathedral and Lincoln Castle

 Lincoln was a thriving medieval city in the Midlands and you can still visit the amazing Lincoln Castle square that has been preserved.

-Lincoln Castle was built by William the Conqueror in 1068 as part of his castle collection he was building across the country.
+Lincoln Castle was built by William the Conqueror in 1068 as part of the castle collection he was building across the country.

 It also has a copy of the famous Magna Carta which “Bad” King John signed and is one of the only existing copies in the world.